neomaxzero/blog/src/posts/2020/how-to-improve-the-ux-by-optimizing-your-fonts.md

 featureImage: ''
 ---

-# How to improve the UX by optimizing your fonts

 Lately, I have been interested in improving the speed of my blog.
 The main reason why I wanted to do that was because I love seeing the content instantly.
 I was checking some performance audit tools and a common sign that every tool was giving was that the way I was requesting the fonts was hurting the speed of my site.

 I found two main questions needed answers to come up with a better approach: